LetsMakeStuffGo/database-devops-autopilot/training/flyway-autopilot/labs/lab2-repository-configuration.md

         └── labs/                      # Lab instructions (this file!)
 ```

-### 3. Understanding the Repository Components
+### 5. Understanding the Repository Components

-This repository contains everything you need for Database DevOps with Flyway AutoPilot:
+This forked repository contains everything you need for Database DevOps with Flyway AutoPilot:

 **🗄️ Database Components:**